 Chances are there will be many more to add to the list above and most new homeowners will forget one or two.

 With that in mind, it can be worthwhile to pay for mail redirection with Royal Mail, at least for a few months until you’re sure everyone who needs it is aware of your new address.

 Say hello to your new neighbours

 Once you are starting to settle in to your new home, perhaps after a three or four days, pop around to your neighbours to introduce yourself.

 You will be living in close quarters so getting off to a good start with them is important – and you never know when you might need their help.
 Feeding the cat or watering the plants while you are on holiday, perhaps?

 Thinking of becoming a landlord?

 As you’ve now bought a home, you may be considering property as an income source.
 There are lots of factors to consider before deciding to enter the landlord market, both legal and personal, but Martin & Co’s guide to becoming a first-time landlord can help.

-We offer an online booking system to request a free no obligation valuation of your home by one of our local property experts.
+We offer an online booking system to request a free remote valuation of your home by one of our local property experts.